 The Old Speckled Hen Run, held on the last Thursday of each month, is an event for retirees and those that can get away from work during the week to exercise their MG.
 The run usually ends up at a place of interest, a cafe or a restaurant after a pleasant, short or sometimes longer drive over some more unusual routes.

-If you would like to join the run contact the Organiser
+If you would like to join the run you will find a link to the organiser of each run on the events page.

 The Daffodil Run